Bartlett Bunion Treatment & Surgery

 How can you be sure the recovery process is smooth?
 Contact the doctors at Bartlett Foot Center to schedule an appointment with our Bartlett Podiatrist today.

-What to Expect During Bunion Surgery Recovery
+What To Expect During Bunion Surgery Recovery

 There are a few variables as to what to expect from bunion surgery recovery.
 The recovery time and process will vary from person to person.
 It depends on the severity of the bunion and the type of surgery you have to correct it.

-How Long Is the Recovery Process?
+How Long Is The Recovery Process?

 It depends.
 When you have bunion recovery surgery, your doctor essentially moves the bone and tissues of your big toe joint back into place.
 The time to heal can vary from six months to up to a year.
 It all depends on your age and your current health status, among other factors.